charmaineyhong/zomato_data_analysis/README.md

 ### Ratings
 - Analyzes the numeric aggregate ratings.
 - Output is to give a textual rating categories (Excellent, Very Good, Good, Average, Poor) to each of the restaurants based on the numeric aggregate ratings.
-- Documents analysis approach and findings in `restaurant_ratings_analysis.csv`.
+- Documents findings in `restaurant_ratings_analysis.csv`.
+- Analysis approach can be seen in usage examples section

 ## Setup Instructions